pradyunbachu/VoiceP_App/README.md

 The app has multiple layers of fallbacks to ensure it always works:

-1. Transcription: Web Speech API (browser) → Backend transcription (if needed)
+1. Transcription: Deepgram API → Error message if unavailable
 2. Extraction: Groq LLM → Simple regex extraction
 3. Data: Always saves to database, even with minimal extraction